$s$-almost $t$-intersecting families for vector spaces: Introduction

 Let $\mf$ be a family consisting of $k$-subsets of an $n$-set.
 It is called \textit{$t$-intersecting} if $\left| F_{1}\cap F_{2}\right|\geq t$ for any $F_{1}, F_{2}\in \mf$.
 The famous Erd\H{o}s-Ko-Rado theorem \cite{MR0140419} gives the structure of maximum-sized $t$-intersecting families.
 We refer readers to \cite{ 2406295, MR0140419, 2407161, MR0519277, 2407162, MR0771733} for extensive results on $t$-intersecting families.

-We say that $\mf $ is \textit{almost $t$-intersecting} if for each $F\in \mf$ there is at most one member $F^{\prime}$ of $\mf$ with $\left| F\cap F^{\prime}\right|< t$.
-Clearly, a $t$-intersecting family is almost $t$-intersecting.
-Gerbner et al. \cite{2406095} proved that, when $n\geq 2k+2\geq 8$, each member of a maximum-sized almost $1$-intersecting family contains a fixed element.
-In \cite{2406096}, Frankl and Kupavskii characterized the structure of maximum almost $1$-intersecting families under the condition that they are not $1$-intersecting.
+We say that $\mf $ is \textit{$s$-almost $t$-intersecting} if for each $F\in \mf$ there are at most $s$ members $F^{\prime}$ of $\mf$ with $\left| F\cap F^{\prime}\right|< t$.
+Clearly, a $t$-intersecting family is $s$-almost $t$-intersecting.
+Gerbner et al. \cite{2406095} proved that, when $n$ is sufficiently large, each member of a maximum-sized $s$-almost $1$-intersecting family contains a fixed element.
+In \cite{2406096}, Frankl and Kupavskii characterized the structure of maximum $1$-almost $1$-intersecting families under the condition that they are not $1$-intersecting.
 There are also some other results concerning families without $t$-intersection property \cite{2406092,2406094,2406093}.

 Intersection problems are studied on some other mathematical objects, for example, vector spaces.
 Let $V$ be an $n$-dimensional vector space over the finite field $\mathbb{F}_{q}$.
 Write the family of all $k$-subspaces of $V$ as ${V\b k}$.
 A family $\mf\subseteq {V\b k}$ is said to be \textit{$t$-intersecting} if $\dim(F_{1}\cap F_{2})\geq t$ for any $F_{1},F_{2}\in \mf$.
 Some classical results were proved for vector spaces \cite{ 2406292, 2406293, MR0867648,MR0382015,MR2231096, 2406294,2405263}.